therealwolf42/votingpowerbar/README.md

-# Voting Power Bar Python Script App for MacOSX
+# VotingPowerBar Python App for MacOSX
 Python Script for displaying VotingPower % of specific Steem User in the MenuBar

 Required